-There are several ways to reduce the energy footprint in the water sector, including improved energy efficiency (e.g., in irrigation), energy recovery (e.g., in wastewater treatment, which can also produce energy), and reduced leaks, which waste both water and energy.
-The freshwater footprint of the energy sector can be reduced through greater use of alternative water sources, water recycling and improved efficiency in the power plant fleet.
-The energy sector can also provide the agricultural sector with its produced water after treatment, as is being done by some oil/gas companies in the US.
-Carbon and water footprints can be useful tools for measuring and monitoring, and low footprints can also be valuable assets in marketing products (UNESCO, 2012).

-Farmers and private sector companies are usually interested in water- and/or energy-saving practices that reduce their operational expenses and also contribute to de-risking their operations in situations where these resources are or might become scarcer (REEEP, 2014).
-Several efforts are being undertaken to integrate water and energy planning (IRENA, 2017).
-The World Bank's "Thirsty Energy" work in South Africa is an example of this (World Bank, 2017).

-The use of renewable energy can, depending on the technology used and local conditions, have significant positive effects on optimizing water use while ensuring enough food production.
-However, this can also face several constraints, as shown by the cost-benefit analysis (both monetized and non-monetized) of introducing renewable energy in selected food value chains, which was recently undertaken by FAO (FAO 2017 a and b).
-In particular, non-monetized costs of women's labour, whether in cultivation or cooking, are ignored in cost-benefit calculations, leading to an overuse of both women's labour and the biomass extracted with it (Nathan et al., 2018, forthcoming).
+- There are several ways to reduce the energy footprint in the water sector.
+This would concern in particular improved energy efficiency e.g. in irrigation, and energy neutrality (e.g. in waste water treatment; which can also produce energy).
+One can add the potential for the energy sector to provide the agricultural sector its produced water after treatment such as is being seen by some oil/gas companies in the US; - Farmers and private sector companies are usually interested in water and/or energy saving practices that do not only reduce their operational expenses, but also contribute to de-risking their operations where these resources are or might become more scarce (REEEP, 2014); - Several efforts are also being taken to integrated water in energy planning (IRENA, 2017).
+The World Bank's Thirsty energy work in South Africa is an example of this World Bank, 2017). - Some financial support mechanisms to WEF small and medium enterprises such as the OFID-REEEP WEF Nexus Revolving Capital Pool (OFID, 2016), are emerging; - Carbon and water footprints are useful tools for measuring and monitoring but also valuable assets in marketing products (UNESCO, 2012); - The use of renewable energy can, depending on the technology used and local conditions, have significant positive effects on both optimizing water use while ensuring enough food production.
+However, this can also face several constraints, as shown by the cost-benefit analysis (both monetized and non-monetized) of introducing renewable energy in selected food value chains recently undertaken by FAO (FAO 2017 a and b).
+In particular, non-monetized costs of women's labour, whether in cultivation or cooking, are ignored in cost-benefit calculations, leading to an overuse of both women's labour and the biomass extracted with it (Nathan et al, 2018, forthcoming);

-WEF Nexus-related investments contribute substantially to achieving all SDGs, and these investments are promoted in the agendas of both national governments and development finance institutions.
+- WEF Nexus-related investments contribute substantially to achieving all SDGs, and these investments are promoted in the agendas of both national governments and development finance institutions.
 For example, OFID's Corporate Plan 2016-2025 expresses the institution's readiness to mobilize resources to tackle energy, water and food security in an integrated way (OFID, 2017).
-Indeed, over the coming decade, OFID will commit 70 per cent of its funding to the WEF sectors, plus transportation as an enabling component.
-Inclusive governance in the WEF sectors can contribute to addressing power imbalances between different actors, as well as different levels of government, including through stakeholder dialogues-such as the recent EU/BMZ-funded WEF Nexus Regional Dialogue Programme, the ESCWA Water-Energy Nexus and Water-Food Nexus Projects in the Arab Region, and the "Integrating Approach" used in Colombia.
+Indeed, over the coming decade, OFID will commit 70 percent of its funding to the WEF sectors, plus transportation as an enabling component; - Inclusive governance in the WEF sectors can contribute to address power imbalances between different actors as well as levels of government.
+This includes stakeholder dialogue on the WEF Nexus at different levels.
+In that respect, recent interesting experience at regional level concern the EU/BMZ-funded WEF Nexus Regional Dialogue Programme, as well as ESCWA's Water-Energy Nexus (ESCWA 2016) and Water-Food Nexus Project Nexus Projects in the Arab Region, and the 'Integrating Approach' used in Colombia provides a good example at national level; and - Gender considerations are beginning to be systematically included in the WEF Nexus work of some organisations e.g. CSIRO (CSIRO, 2017).

-Recommendations on scaling up the use of the WEF Nexus approach
+Recommendations on scaling up the use of the WEF Nexus Approach

-Scaling up successful WEF nexus experiences would require a major paradigm shift in the fragmented way programmes are currently implemented in the WEF sectors.
+Whilst several projects follow the WEF Nexus approach, key factors to go beyond anecdotal evidence and scale up successful WEF nexus experience would require a major paradigm shift in the fragmented way programmes are currently usually implemented in the WEF sectors.
 This will not be easy and will not happen overnight.
-From a pragmatic point of view, this means that developing a step-wise process through practical approaches might be better than striving for the "ideal" (Scott, 2015).
+From a pragmatic point of view, this means that developing a stepwise process through practical approaches might be better than striving for the 'ideal' (Scott, 2015).